rcsubtil/lisa/README.md

 # Lisa

-This is a non-isolated buck-boost converter based on the MSP430F1132.
+This is a non-isolated buck converter based on the MSP430G2 family.

 ## Getting Started